dsanson/termpdf/README.md

 # Controlling `termpdf` using `tpdfc`

-You can issue commands to a running instance of `termpdf` using the command `tpdfc`.
+You can issue `:` style commands to a running instance of `termpdf` using the command `tpdfc`.
 For example,

     $ tpdfc goto 5